neelsmith/tabulae/docs-src/analysis/parsedOutput/index.md

 ---
 title: Parsed output
 layout: page
+parent: Analyzing the output of a parser
+nav_order: 0
 ---

+# Parsed output

 The `FstReader` object recognizes the SFST patterns for a token and for a sequence of analyses, and from pairings of tokens and analyses creates `AnalyticalToken`s.